CPUID: EAX=2: Cache and TLB Descriptor Information

 This returns a list of descriptors indicating cache and TLB capabilities in EAX, EBX, ECX and EDX registers.

 On processors that support this leaf, calling CPUID with EAX=2 will cause the bottom byte of EAX to be set to 01h (Note: In older Intel documentation, the bottom byte of the value returned in EAX is described as specifying the number of times the CPUID must be called with EAX=2 to get hold of all the cache/TLB descriptors.
 However, all known processors that implement this leaf return 01h in this byte, and newer Intel documentation (SDM rev 053 and later) specifies this byte as having the value 01h.) and the remaining 15 bytes of EAX/EBX/ECX/EDX to be filled with 15 descriptors, one byte each.
 These descriptors provide information about the processor's caches, TLBs and prefetch.
-This is typically one cache or TLB per descriptor, but some descriptor-values provide other information as well - in particular, 00h is used for an empty descriptor, FFh indicates that the leaf does not contain valid cache information and that leaf 4h should be used instead, and FEh indicates that the leaf does not contain valid TLB information and that leaf 18h should be used instead.
+This is typically one cache or TLB per descriptor, but some descriptor-values provide other information as well — in particular, 00h is used for an empty descriptor, FFh indicates that the leaf does not contain valid cache information and that leaf 4h should be used instead, and FEh indicates that the leaf does not contain valid TLB information and that leaf 18h should be used instead.
+There are also some cases, such as descriptors 63h and C3h, where a single descriptor provides information about multiple TLBs.
 The descriptors may appear in any order.

-For each of the four registers (EAX,EBX,ECX,EDX), if bit 31 is set, then the register should not be considered to contain valid descriptors (e.g. on Itanium in IA-32 mode, CPUID(EAX=2) returns 80000000h in EDX - this should be interpreted to mean that EDX contains no valid information, not that it contains a descriptor for a 512K L2 cache.)
+For each of the four registers (EAX,EBX,ECX,EDX), if bit 31 is set, then the register should not be considered to contain valid descriptors (e.g. on Itanium in IA-32 mode, CPUID(EAX=2) returns 80000000h in EDX — this should be interpreted to mean that EDX contains no valid information, not that it contains a descriptor for a 512K L2 cache.)

 The table below provides, for known descriptor values, a condensed description of the cache or TLB indicated by that descriptor value (or other information, where that applies).
 The suffixes used in the table are: